a-fittest-ide/going_mousless/README.md

 # Welcome!

-"Going Mousless" aims to be a gentle introduction to keyboard only bliss.
+"Going Mousless" is a gentle introduction to Unix Based IDE.

-This repo contains the code used in the "Going Mousless" course and some docs.

 ## Lesson Plan